microsoft/semantic-kernel/docs/decisions/0036-text-classification.md

 ### Option 2 [Proposed] - With abstraction and common method

-Similar to option 1 but with one metod with kernelcontent param..
+Similar to option 1 but with one method with kernelcontent param.

 ```csharp
 public interface IClassificationService : IAIService